 (Always speak slowly and look into your partner's eyes.)

 1. REPEAT.
 Repeat back whatever you can remember hearing your partner say.
 Then ask:

 If you forgot anything, just repeat what your partner tells you.
 Keep asking what you missed until your partner seems satisfied you understand what they said.

 2. APOLOGIZE.
 Slowly say just the following sentence, sincerely, into your partner's eyes:

 "I’m so sorry I hurt you."

 Don't add anything.
-Repeat it 3 times, but pause 30 seconds between each rep.
+Repeat 3 times, pausing 30 seconds between each rep.